joostkremers/ebib/docs/ebib-manual.md

 Multicite commands in `biblatex` take two additional arguments surrounded with parentheses.
 These are pre- and postnotes for the entire sequence of citations.
 They can be accommodated as shown.

+If `ebib-citation-prompt-with-format-string` is set the format string is displayed when prompting the user for arguments for a citation (with the `%A` directive), so that they can see what the argument will be used for.

 Lastly, a citation command can also contain a `%D` directive.
 This is mainly for use in Org citations, which take the form